clux/facemaulers/east/ideas.md

 GHOST DRAGON: CC170

 ## SIDES
-Can side with the vampires of marsember, as they have a pretty solid understannding of ethics and run a good society, they don't do anyone harm, although they clearly re-use the souls of the dead and prohib them entering hell/heaven.
+Can side with the undead societies (as orchestrated by irae) as they have a pretty solid understannding of ethics and run a good society, not all societies are actively trying to harm (Marsember), and just sustainably re-use the souls of the dead and prohibit them entering hell/heaven.
 Can side with the devils, prolonging the cycle of suffering/shackling to divinity, but giving everyone the choice.
+Can side simply against the liches, summoning Kiransalee, or killing Irae and destroying her staff with influence.
-Can side with liches
+Can side against the demon lords,
+TODO: design Irae.

 ## Sunwuko's lost temple?
 https://www.reddit.com/r/dndmaps/comments/b28btz/free_lost_temple_of_the_monkey_king_temple_maps/